unicitynetwork/.github/profile/README.md

 ## 🚀 Welcome to Unicity

-Welcome to **Unicity**, the multi-layered developer platform for building, deploying, and orchestrating off-chain peer-to-peer decentralized applications.
+Welcome to **Unicity**, the first blockchain platform in which all execution is off-chain.
+Assets are minted off-chain, transfers happen off-chain and smart contracts or "agents" execute off-chain, and the blockchain is reduced to an infrastructure that (by enforcement of non-forking) prevents double spending of off-chain assets, each of which is an independent blockchain.

+All blockchain designs Bitcoin, Ethereum, L1s L2s, rollups, sidechains etc. have followed the same core design principle for the last 17 years.
+There is a an append-only ledger of assets with computation happening on-chain, leading inevitably to competition for resources.
+Unicity is a fundamental redesign.
+All assets exist  off-chain, and each asset is its own ledger wiht only aggregate state transitions  recorded on-chain.
+This architectural shift unlocks off-chain computation giving orders of magnitude higher throughput and massively reduced friction for users deverlopers and agents

 You can start building on Unicity with its [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk), that makes complex state management as simple as defining business rules.
 Unicity platform offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack:

 ### 1. ⚒️ Proof of Work